 Faux Leather vs Real Leather

-- Faux leather is more economical whereas real leather is not as much.
+- Synthetic leather is more economical whereas real leather is not as much.

-- Low maintenance is what faux enjoys but not real leather.
+- Low maintenance is what synthetic leather enjoys but not real leather.

-- Faux leather has a realistic appearance and a consistency that is not found with real leather.
+- Artificial leather has a realistic appearance and a consistency that is not found in real leather.

-- It is easier to work with faux leather as opposed to with real leather which makes it a big fashion opportunity.
+- It is easier to work with artificial leather as opposed to with real leather which makes it a big fashion opportunity.

-- Faux leather can retain its level of stiffness and shape longer than real leather.
+- Synthetic leather can retain its level of stiffness and shape longer than real leather.

 - A chemical odor will be found on faux whereas real leather will have a natural scent.